xbeat/Machine-Learning/README.md

 The Precision-Recall Curve is a powerful evaluation metric used in machine learning, particularly in classification tasks.
 It provides a way to assess the performance of a binary classifier by visualizing the trade-off between precision and recall at different classification thresholds.

 Code:

+## Enhancing Function Flexibility with kwargs

+Understanding \*\*kwargs Basics

+The \*\*kwargs syntax allows functions to accept arbitrary keyword arguments as a dictionary, providing flexibility in handling varying numbers of parameters.
+This pattern enables dynamic parameter passing without modifying the function signature, making code more maintainable and adaptable.

 ## The Math Behind Neural Network Learning Backpropagation